BANKEX/Pay-iOS/README.md

 ```bash
 $ pod install
 ```

+## Details
+More details (architecture, environments, tests, tools...) can be found on the [wiki](https://github.com/BANKEX/BankexWalletIOS/wiki).

 ## Change-log

 A brief summary of each Lovely release can be found on the [releases](https://github.com/BANKEX/BankexWalletIOS/releases).